7: Board Operations

 12.2.
 The schedule (date, time and place) for regular meetings and any additional required meetings shall be established;

 12.3.
-The Creation of such standing or ad hoc committees of the Board as are deemed appropriate, shall proceed with the appointment of members;
+The creation of such standing committees of the Board as deemed appropriate, shall proceed with the appointment of members;

 12.4.
-The appointment of Board representatives to the various Boards or committees of organizations or agencies where the Board has regular representation, shall proceed as prudent to do so;
+The appointment of Board representatives to the various Boards or committees of organizations or agencies where the Board has regular representation, shall proceed as deemed appropriate;

 13. The Secretary Treasurer shall review trustee conflict of interest stipulations and determine any disclosure of information requirements and address other organizational items as required.